 Department scientists encourage wildlife watchers to respect the behavior of animals in the spring and early summer, and to resist the urge to assist wildlife in ways that may be harmful.
 Here are some helpful tips:

-- Young animals such as fox and raccoon will often follow their parents.
-The family of a “wandering” animal searching for food is usually nearby but just out of sight to a person happening upon it.
+Young animals such as fox and raccoon will often follow their mother.
+The mother of a wildlife youngster is usually nearby but just out of sight to a person happening upon it.